-He had campaigned with these soldiers throughout Europe for over 10 years and throughout that time he took great care to get to know many of them personally.
+He campaigned with these soldiers throughout Europe for over 10 years and during that time he took great care to form connections and get to know many of them personally.
 Caesar held an intimate understanding of what his soldiers cared about and what would inspire them toward his vision.
 Acting on this knowledge, he appealed to the one thing Romans had in abundance: pride.

 His legions had asked for their discharge, which is the process by which soldiers are returned to the civilian world.
 And so, when he stood before them, he referred to them as quirites – citizens – rather than as soldiers, shaming them so much that the mutiny ended almost immediately.
 When it came to what is a good leader for Caesar, it was all about knowing what drove his troops.

-Relationships are so fundamentally important because it’s only the connections we make with one another that allow us to break free of perceived limitations and lead to new places.
+Relationships are so fundamentally important to us as humans because it’s these connections we make with one another that allow us to break free of perceived limitations and pursue our goals.
 And we don’t mean the kind of superficial networking connections you might make while schmoozing at a company happy hour.
 We’re talking deep, personal connections where you truly get to know someone and their fundamental needs – needs that, as a leader, you can appeal to when inspiring positive, lasting change in that person.
 The ability to inspire change is the true definition of a good leader and anyone can learn how to do it.

 To make these connections, we need to think beyond the simple skill of building rapport to serve whatever our need is at the moment, and instead focus on truly understanding and appreciating where people are coming from so that we can best serve them.

 In an effort to lure Pepsi-Cola’s then-president, John Sculley, to Apple, Steve Jobs famously asked, “Do you want to spend the rest of your life selling sugared water, or do you want to change the world?”
 Jobs had a beautiful, compelling vision that did ultimately come to fruition.
 How did he achieve it?
 What made him such a great leader that he was able to transform Apple into one of the most successful tech companies in the world, all while turning his customers and employees into raving fans?

 One of Steve Jobs’ most spectacular talents was his ability to focus on a clear vision for Apple’s next product.
 He had a clear vision of what he wanted and used great leadership skills to achieve his goals.
-By guiding his team to focus on developing products like the iMac, the iPod and the iPhone – products that dominated their markets – he was able to take Apple on a path to success that would not have been possible without the direction of a leader who could inspire it toward the right outcomes.
+By guiding his team to focus on developing products like the iMac, the iPod and the iPhone – products that dominated their markets – he was able to take Apple on a path to success that would not have been possible without Jobs’ laser clear focus and his understanding of how to be a good leader.

 One of our greatest assets is time.
-It’s no secret that in today’s digital world that’s heavily saturated with things like social media, emails, text messages and a torrent of other distractions, many of us are seeing time in short supply.
+It’s no secret that in today’s digital world that’s heavily saturated with things like social media, emails, text messages and a torrent of other distractions, many of us find time in short supply.
 But don’t let the assumption that it’s too scarce stop you from taking control of yours.

 The definition of a good leader is one who knows how to maximize their time by focusing their attention on the outcomes that matter the most to them.
 And time mastery extends beyond learning to maximize your own time and into knowing how to teach and guide others to do the same.
-When you learn how to become a good leader, you will see the importance of helping yourself and others cut through the clutter and focus on the right results, the results that speak directly to the most relevant and most valued objectives.
+When you learn how to become a good leader, you will see the importance of helping yourself and others cut through the clutter and focus on the results that speak directly to the most relevant and most valued objectives.

 Finding certainty in uncertain times

 Oftentimes, the greater the goal, the more unclear the path to achieving it.
-That’s why one of the primary qualities that sets the best leaders apart from the rest is their ability to cultivate certainty among their team, even during the most uncertain times.
+That’s why the definition of a good leader includes the ability to cultivate certainty among their team, even during the most uncertain times.

 Jeff Bezos, the founder of Amazon, is a great example of this.
 After finding substantial financial success working for Bankers Trust and then D.E.
-Shaw, a hedge fund, Bezos took a calculated risk by quitting in order to start Amazon from his garage.
-Despite early successes, however, it became apparent that Amazon was going to crash, along with the rest of the tech industry during the 2000-2001 “dot-com bubble.”
+Shaw, a hedge fund, Bezos took a calculated risk by quitting his job in order to start Amazon from his garage.
+Despite early successes, however, it became apparent that Amazon was going to crash, along with the rest of the tech industry when the 2000-2001 “dot-com bubble” burst.

-How did he overcome this major obstacle and turn Amazon into the massive force that it is today?
-He cultivated certainty.
+Jeff Bezos knew how to be a good leader, though, and he overcame this obstacle by cultivating certainty – in himself and his team.
 He believed in the vision he had in his mind’s eye and was able to use that belief to create certainty among his shareholders.
-His confidence in the company’s future translated to inspiring and empowering persuasion that created a ripple effect of certainty around him, illuminating a path to the future, even in the midst of a seemingly dark and hopeless situation.
+His confidence in the company’s future translated to inspiring and empowering persuasion that created a ripple effect of certainty around him.
+This illuminated a path to the future, even in the midst of a seemingly dark and hopeless situation.

 No achievement worth making will come without at least a bit of uncertainty.
-Once you learn to take that uncertainty and flip it into belief and confidence in your vision, there’s nothing you can’t accomplish.
+The definition of a good leader is the ability to see the positives in uncertainty and use it to become innovators and disruptors.

 Mastering relationships, time and certainty are essential when it comes to how to be a good leader, but these things are wasted skills if you don’t have a driving purpose behind what you’re doing.
 When you have purpose, learning how to balance profitability and passion becomes much easier and will help you learn how to become a good leader.

-In order to be a good leader, you must have a vision.
+In learning how to be a good leader, you must have a vision.
 But vision isn’t all about the future.
 One of the reasons that many businesses fail is because leaders don’t have a true vision and end up working in their business instead of on it.